 How much will it cost me to borrow with Earnest?

 Rates through Earnest are highly customized to the individual borrower.
 This means that Earnest will likely build your repayment plan around your specific needs and budget.
-And with limited fees, you won’t have to worry about your APR being much higher than the interest rate you’re quoted.
+And with no fees, you won’t have to worry about your APR being higher than the interest rate you’re quoted.